homerours/cosmic/README.md

 - ID3 Tags reading (including album cover), using [JavaScript-ID3-Reader](https://github.com/aadsm/JavaScript-ID3-Reader).
 - Find missing album covers online, using iTunes API.
 - Navigation by artists, playlists or global search.
-- Uses artwork miniature files (to speed up the views), using [cordova-imageResizer plugin](https://github.com/wymsee/cordova-imageResizer).
+- Uses artwork miniature files (to speed up the views), obtained using [cordova-imageResizer plugin](https://github.com/wymsee/cordova-imageResizer).

 ## Development

-This app has only been tested on Android 4.4 but all component are compatible with iOS.
+This app has only been tested on Android 4.4 but all components are compatible with iOS.
 It is currently at an early development stage, major changes may happen.
 Contributions and/or ideas are welcome.

 ## References